 This also extends to chickens.
 Lavender can help to reduce stress in chickens, making them happier and healthier overall.

-Lastly, lavender, especially fresh lavender, has shown to have potent insect repelling properties.
+Lastly, lavender, especially fresh lavender, has been shown to have potent insect-repelling properties.

 Mosquitoes and other insect pests love chicken coops, and they can transmit diseases to your flock.
 Lavender can help to repel mosquitoes, keeping your chickens safe.